andreagorsche/tablebooking/Testing.md

 ![User Story 3, Bug 1](/static/images/readme/testing/3_userstory/d3_1.png "User Story 3, Bug 1")

 Fix for Bug 1: This time the issue was due to a change I made while testing my code with the html validator.
-There it stayed that nesting button tags in anchor tags is bad practice.
+There it stated that nesting button tags in anchor tags is bad practice.
 Although shown in class, I decided to change it.
 Thereby I created a logic error in the code.
 On button click I linked to the confirmation page directly instead of submitting the form data and the success url being the confirmation page. - This case showed me that features that already worked, can stop working, if code is altered and that causes are sometimes very hidden and not in the obvious context (e.g. form validation does not work, so form validation logic is wrong - sometimes it is some html template error that causes the problem.)

 ### User Story 4